scottodea/swapi_challenge_yordar/README.md

 - Rows change green on hover to indicate they are clickable
 - Added show method on films controller
 - Used threads to handle multiple API calls
+- Added tooltip that displays character bio on hover